elazarcoh/vscode-command-palette/README.md

 ]
 ```

-* `command`: The command to add to the Command Palette.
-* `title`: The title of the command.
-* `category`: The category of the command.
-Optional.
-* `when`: The condition to show the command.
-Optional.
-* `args`: The arguments for the command.
-Optional.

 When modifying the `command-palette.commands` setting, VSCode must be restarted for the changes to take effect.
 A notification will be shown, asking to restart VSCode.

+### Workspace commands

+Use the `command-palette.workspaceCommands` in a workspace settings file to add commands to the Command Palette for a specific workspace.